4 Way Street: Content

-Sides one and two featured acoustic guitars and demonstrated the band as a group of individuals also pursuing independent careers while sides three and four featured the full band playing electric guitars and rock and roll.
-On sides one and two and on the 1992 bonus tracks, Crosby, Stills, Nash and Young all performed solo while Crosby & Nash previewed their later partnership with "The Lee Shore" and "Right Between the Eyes" performed by the pair.
+Sides one and two are acoustic, and demonstrate the band as a group of individuals; while sides three and four have the full band playing electric guitars.
+On sides one and two, and on the 1992 bonus tracks, Crosby, Stills, Nash and Young all performed solo, while Crosby & Nash, performing as a pair, previewed their later partnership with "The Lee Shore" and "Right Between the Eyes".

 On April 13, 2019, for Record Store Day, Atlantic Records released a three-LP version of the 1992 Expanded Edition.
 It was mastered by Chris Bellman and pressed on 180-gram vinyl.
 Sides 1, 2, 3 and 4 contained the original track listing of the 1971 version, while the additional tracks "King Midas In Reverse", "Laughing", and "Black Queen" were pressed on Side 5, and "The Loner/Cinnamon Girl/Down By The River" were pressed on Side 6.

 Reception

 The album reached number one on the Billboard 200 upon its release and also garnered a positive review in Rolling Stone, in which critic George Edward Kimball called it "their best album to date."
 Other contemporary reviews have also been positive.

 Nash produced an expanded form of 4 Way Street for compact disc, released on June 15, 1992.
 The expanded edition included four solo performances on acoustic guitars, one by each member.
 Neil Young performed a medley of three songs from his first two solo albums; Stephen Stills included the at-the-time unreleased "Black Queen" from his eponymous debut; Crosby contributed his also yet to be issued "Laughing" from his 1971 debut LP; and Nash performed "King Midas in Reverse," The Hollies' single from 1967, which although credited to Allan Clarke, Nash and Tony Hicks, was written solely by Nash.

 Additional tracks from the tour appeared on the CSN box set released in 1991, as well as Young's The Archives Vol. 1 1963–1972 released in 2009.